Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,300

 Much of Wall Street's run to records this year was built on expectations for coming cuts to interest rates by the Federal Reserve, now that inflation seems to be heading back down to its 2% target.
 Easier interest rates help to boost the economy, but they can also give inflation more fuel.

 The Fed will announce its latest decision on interest rates on Thursday, where the expectation is still for a cut, according to data from CME Group.
-But traders are already paring back their expectations for how many cuts the Fed will make through the middle of next year.
+But traders are already paring back their forecasts for how many cuts the Fed will provide through the middle of next year.

 FOREIGN CURRENCIES, down against the dollar